sshirokov/is-dead/docs/will.md

 Mike Skalnik, as my greatest fake father, should get my television, wearables, and all Bitcoin, Dogecoin, and any other cryptocurrency that I own.

-Katy Shirokov, as the best sister I've ever had, should receive my book collection in its entirety, including any possible electronic copies, along with any remaining beer that I have left behind, and ops/dictator status to #a.
+Katy Oliner or Katy Shirokov depending on the current name-change status at the time of my death, as the best sister I've ever had, should receive my book collection in its entirety, including any possible electronic copies, along with any remaining beer that I have left behind even though I don't drink at home, and ops/dictator status to #a.

 ### Pull Requests